Conditions comorbid to autism

-Autism spectrum disorder (ASD) is a developmental disorder that begins in early childhood, persists throughout adulthood, and affects three crucial areas of development: communication, social interaction and restricted patterns of behavior.
-There are many conditions comorbid to autism spectrum disorder such as fragile X syndrome and epilepsy.

-In medicine and in psychiatry, comorbidity is the presence of one or more additional conditions co-occurring with the primary one, or the effect of such additional disorders.
-About 10–15% of autism cases have an identifiable Mendelian (single-gene) condition, chromosome abnormality, or other genetic syndrome, and ASD is associated with several genetic disorders, perhaps due to an overlap in genetic causes.

-Distinguishing between ASDs and other diagnoses can be challenging because the traits of ASDs often overlap with symptoms of other disorders and the characteristics of ASDs make traditional diagnostic procedures difficult.
+There are several conditions comorbid to autism, which is a condition classified as a neurodevelopmental disorder that begins in early childhood, persists throughout adulthood, and is characterized by difficulties in social communication and restricted, repetitive patterns of behavior.
+In medicine, comorbidity is the presence of one or more additional conditions co-occurring with the primary one, or the effect of such additional conditions.
+Distinguishing between autism and other diagnoses can be challenging because the traits of autism often overlap with symptoms of other conditions, and the characteristics of autism make traditional diagnostic procedures difficult.
+Examples of comorbidities include attention deficit hyperactivity disorder, anxiety disorders, and epilepsy.

+Autism is associated with several genetic disorders, perhaps due to an overlap in genetic causes.
+About 10–15% of autism cases have an identifiable Mendelian (single-gene) condition, chromosome abnormality, or other genetic syndrome, a category referred to as syndromic autism.

+Approximately 8 in 10 people with autism suffer from a mental health problem in their lifetime, in comparison to 1 in 4 of the general population that suffers from a mental health problem in their lifetimes.

 Comorbid conditions

 Anxiety

-Anxiety disorders are common among children and adults with ASD.
-Symptoms are likely affected by age, level of cognitive functioning, degree of social impairment, and ASD-specific difficulties.
-Many anxiety disorders, such as social anxiety disorder and generalized anxiety disorder, are not commonly diagnosed in people with ASD because such symptoms are better explained by ASD itself, and it is often difficult to tell whether symptoms such as compulsive checking are part of ASD or a co-occurring anxiety problem.
-The prevalence of anxiety disorders in children with ASD has been reported to be anywhere between 11% and 84%; the wide range is likely due to differences in the ways the studies were conducted.
+Anxiety disorders are common among children and adults with autism.
+Symptoms are likely affected by age, level of cognitive functioning, degree of social impairment, and autism-specific difficulties.
+Many anxiety disorders, such as social anxiety disorder and generalized anxiety disorder, are not commonly diagnosed in people with autism because such symptoms are better explained by autism itself, and it is often difficult to tell whether symptoms such as compulsive checking are part of autism or a co-occurring anxiety problem.
+The prevalence of anxiety disorders in children with autism has been reported to be anywhere between 11% and 84%; the wide range is likely due to differences in the ways the studies were conducted.

-A systematic review summarized available evidence on interventions to reduce anxiety in school children with autism spectrum disorder.
+A systematic review summarized available evidence on interventions to reduce anxiety in school children with autism.
 Of the 24 studies reviewed, 22 used a cognitive behavioral therapy (CBT) approach.
-The review found that CBT was moderately to highly effective at reducing anxiety in school children with autism spectrum disorder, but that effects varied depending on whether they were reported by clinicians, parents or self-reported.
+The review found that CBT was moderately to highly effective at reducing anxiety in school children with autism, but that effects varied depending on whether they were reported by clinicians, parents or self-reported.
 Treatments involving parents and one-on-one compared to group treatments were more effective.

-Brain fog

-Brain fog is a constellation of symptoms that include reduced cognition, inability to concentrate and multitask, as well as loss of short and long-term memory.
-Brain fog can be present in patients with autism spectrum disorder (ASD).
-Its prevalence, however, remains unknown.